(Note: This post was originally published in June 2011, and is occasionally updated. Last update: July 2022)

 If you are considering pursuing a graduate degree, make sure that you take into consideration the reasons you are doing so.
 Try asking yourself some questions, such as: Are you doing it because you are interested in gaining more knowledge about the Nursing Informatics specialty and want to grow in this arena?
 Is it in line with your strengths, interests, and goals?

 If this is a path that you really want to pursue, there are now many choices with regards to Nursing Informatics programs.
 One of the more well-known Nursing Informatics programs is offered by the University Of Maryland School Of Nursing.
-The University of Illinois at Chicago has an online Health Informatics program and Duke University also offers a distance-based MSN Health Informatics Program that only requires 2 days on-campus two times during the program.
+Duke University offers a distance-based MSN Health Informatics Program.

 - U.S. News and World Report publishes an annual list of the Best Nursing Informatics Programs.